Juho Lallukka: Biography

 He was born in Räisälä in the Karelian Isthmus, in a poor peasant family.
 He began his career as a shepherd boy and worked different jobs such as shoemaking, shopboy, sales clerk, and land seller.

-He started as a shop assistant at Kannin's general store in Käkisalmi and rose to become a shop clerk.
-In 1875, he sought employment with the progressive Karmasin, was promoted to supervisor, and finally decided to become a businessman himself.

-He established a wholesale business in Vyborg.
-In 1891, he co-founded the firm "Häkli, Lallukka ja kumpp." which became successful.
-Lallukka's wholesale business bought glass, faience, porcelain, flour, grain acquired on trips to Saint Petersburg, as well the company bought colonial goods as from Hamburg and Lübeck.
+In 1891, he co-founded the wholesale firm "Häkli, Lallukka ja kumpp."
+The business sold goods that had been purchased on trips to Saint Petersburg, as well as in Hamburg and Lübeck.
 The company opened a branch at Pohjoisesplanadi in Helsinki, which sold retail products.

 Trade in Vyborg was controlled by Swedes, Germans, and Russians.
 They mocked the Finns, saying that they were too stupid and slow for commerce.
 However, the majority of Vyborg's population was Finnish, and Lallukka promoted his wholesale business through Finnish identity.
 His business partners were Finnish merchant Jaakko Häkli and a Russian merchant named Vilhelm Paischeff.

 Vyborg grew at a remarkable pace.
 At one point, its trade was more extensive than that of Helsinki.
 At another stage, Vyborg accounted for a quarter of all trade in the Grand Duchy of Finland.
 This created the need to establish a Vyborg-based society around commerce and industry.
 He was a founding member of the Industrialists' and Businessmen's Society Pamaus (Teollisuuden- ja liikkeenharjoittajain Seura Pamaus).
 The society was founded in 1891.
 Emperor Alexander III of Russia and the Imperial Senate of Finland granted permission for the establishment of the society.
 Lallukka served as the chairman from 1902 to 1913.

 Lallukka was an active supporter of Finnish nationalism and cultural development during the era of the Grand Duchy of Finland.
 He served as a member of parliament.
 Lallukka was a supporter of the Old Finnish Party, and later he served as a member of parliament for the party.
 During the years of oppression under the Russian Empire, the Old Finns pursued a policy of compliance toward Russia.
 Vyborg's economy benefited from the markets of Saint Petersburg and Russia.
 Has involved in city governance.

 He was a major patron of the arts, including financing the city's theater in Vyborg.
 Lallukka made numerous donations, but he kept a low profile regarding them.
 He supported theaters, schools, institutes, the Vyborg Lyceum, the Vyborg student nation, male choirs, and many other causes.

 In addition, entered in history of Vyborg as a patron of the arts, in particular, he financed city legitimate drama.
 One of streets of Vyborg was named after him (presently is a Mayakovsky street).